 We hold an open national call out to recruit young people from across the UK through auditions and interviews.
 They are united by their talent and by their desire to pursue a career in the arts.

 ArtsLab supports professional writers, directors and actors, giving them the space and time to research and develop new work.

 We establish ongoing, creative partnerships with theatre companies including: Iron Shoes, previously associate company at The Bush; and multi-award-winning international ensemble Theatre Ad Infinitum.
 We also work closely with individuals at all stages in their careers, including Tom Wainwright, alumnus of the prestigious Royal Court Young Writer’s Programme; Al Smith, under commission to the Royal Court Theatre and winner of the inaugural BFI Wellcome Trust Screenwriting Prize; and Barney Norris; winner of the Critics’ Circle Theatre Award for Most Promising Playwright in 2015.

 What do we do?

-The annual ArtsLab Summer residential workshop focuses on all aspects of the performing arts including theatre, music and dance.
-Offered free of charge with up to 45 places each year won through audition and interview, it offers talented young actors, writers, designers, musicians and directors the chance to work as an ensemble to create new work, in collaboration with highly experienced theatre professionals, to the benefit of both.
+The annual ArtsLab Summer residency focuses on all aspects of the performing arts including theatre, music and dance.
+Offered free of charge with up to 35 places each year won through audition and interview, it offers talented young actors, writers, designers, musicians and directors the chance to work as an ensemble to create new work, in collaboration with professional theatre-makers, to the benefit of both.